gy21ido/GEOG5990PRACTICAL/README.md

 * Agentframework.py (the class code for the Agents)
 * Model.py (the code for the agent-based model)
 * in.txt / environment.csv (file containing the environment where the agents interact with one another)
+* A documentation folder, download all files, and click the **index.html** to read the functions documentations and tests.

 ## What the Agent Based Model software is
 The Agent Based Model (ABM) is an Object-Oriented Programming and iterative model where agents perform various activities among one another and between the environment they occupy.
 Generally, just as every man has a stop in their day-to-day activities when a limit is reached, so do agents in ABM.
 The ABM expects three key codes before it can run to expectation: